francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 servers similarly to classical HTTPS servers.
 Using valid public TLS certificates on the server allows their automatic verification on the client with no explicit user action required.
-Connecting a remote termial client to a server with a certificate that cannot be validated using the client's trusted Certificate Authorities exposes the user to the same risk incurred by SSHv2 endpoints relying on host keys: the user needs to manually validate the
+Connecting a remote terminal client to a server with a certificate that cannot be validated using the client's trusted Certificate Authorities exposes the user to the same risk incurred by SSHv2 endpoints relying on host keys: the user needs to manually validate the